arshadlab/orb_slam_3_ros/README.md

 ```

 ## Install dependencies
-This ROS2 node requires colcon to build.
-This package depends on a number of other ROS packages which ship with the default installation of ROS2 Humble.
-If they are not installed use [rosdep](http://wiki.ros.org/rosdep) to install them.
-In your colcon_ws folder run
+To build this ROS2 node, you need colcon.
+This package relies on several ROS packages included in the standard ROS2 Humble installation.
+If these packages aren't present, utilize [rosdep](http://wiki.ros.org/rosdep) for installation.
+Execute the following in your colcon_ws directory:
 ```
 sudo rosdep init
 rosdep update
 rosdep install --from-paths src --ignore-src -r -y
 ```
-to install all dependencies for all packages.
 If you already initialized rosdep you get a warning which you can ignore.

 ## Building
 Steps: